konklone/fisacourt/README.md

 * Your RSS feeds only show the last 10 items.
 For anyone to download the full metadata and contents of the docket of the FISC, the RSS feed is not useful.
 * An RSS feed of 10 items also means that, should you need to upload more than 10 documents at once, some data will never appear on the RSS feed.
 * Your RSS feed's `<description>` tags contain a raw HTML blob, which needs to be parsed in order to figure out anything useful (including the actual URL to download a file).
 So scraping your HTML is a necessity no matter what -- may as well just write a scraper for the whole thing.

+There are some additional data problems:

 * The publication dates for anything before 4/30 are mostly incorrect.
 Instead, the dates reflect some sort of batch upload process during the transition from the old to the new site.
+* There are no real unique IDs for documents.
+URLs use slugs that are auto-generated based on order (e.g. `order-25` for the 25th document titled "Order" uploaded to your site).
+RSS feeds show a `438 at http://www.fisc.uscourts.gov`, which is clearly an auto-increment database ID (appearing nowhere visible on the site) that I would not want to stake my data interoperability on.

 You could eliminate the need for anyone to scrape your website's HTML (and incur load on your systems, etc.) by providing **either** of: